-Teacher Apprenticeship Minnesota is a new sponsor of teacher apprenticeship programs in the state in partnership with Education Minnesota.
+Teacher Apprenticeship Minnesota is a new sponsor of registered teacher apprenticeship programs in the state in partnership with Education Minnesota.

-Apprenticeship programs allow individuals without a bachelor’s degree to work as an education support professional while getting on-the-job training to meet licensure requirements and receiving college credit toward a bachelor’s degree — culminating in a Tier 3 teaching license.
+Registered apprenticeship programs allow individuals without a bachelor’s degree to work as an education support professional while getting on-the-job training to meet licensure requirements and receiving college credit toward a bachelor’s degree — culminating in a Tier 3 teaching license.

-Apprencticeship program benefits
+Registered teacher apprencticeship program benefits

 - Most course credits and standards met through on-the-job training.